Cultivating a New Generation of Rheumatologists

 See how we're aiming to address the growing shortage of arthritis specialists, especially in underserved parts of the country.

-Early diagnosis and treatment is essential to prevent or minimize the uncontrolled inflammation that can lead to joint damage and even disability.
+Early diagnosis and treatment are essential to prevent or minimize the uncontrolled inflammation that can lead to joint damage and even disability.
 Patients must have access to rheumatologists within recommended timeframes, yet geography affects how quickly a patient can be seen.
-Outside of major metropolitan areas and certain regions, the number available thins, sometimes to zero.
-This shortage also adds to the costs incurred by patients - not only do they pay for direct health care costs, they also pay for travel and time away from school and work.
+Outside of major metropolitan areas and specific regions, the number available thins, sometimes to zero.
+This shortage also adds to the costs incurred by patients - not only do they pay for direct health care costs; they also pay for travel and time away from school and work.

-To close this gap, we are leading the way by expanding the number of fellowship opportunities for rheumatologists, focusing on communities with the greatest need.
+To close this gap, we are leading the way by expanding the number of fellowship opportunities for rheumatologists, focusing on communities with the most significant shortages.
 Our patient-centered approach allows doctors to get to know their community and what their patients really need, including Foundation resources that can help them.

 I sought a career that would combine my desire to create long-lasting patient relationships, manage complex chronic disease, and use my clinical and diagnostic skills to serve a unique patient population in need.
 Thanks to the Arthritis Foundation’s Charles F. and Marilyn Meier Pediatric Rheumatology Fellowship fund award, I found all of this and more through pediatric rheumatology and am thrilled to be at the beginning of my clinical and research training in this rich field.Dr.
 William D. Soulsby III, UCSF 2019-2020 fellow

 By giving us 10 minutes, you become part of a force that will change the lives of the more than 54 million people with arthritis.
 Your voice matters.